Daniel-KM/Omeka-S-module-Common/README.md

   - JSend to manage exchanges between a module and js part.
   - MatchedRouteName
   - SendEmail to send email with default values, in particular sender.
+  - PrepareMessage to validate and fill messages with placeholders.
   - SpecifyMediaType

 - Form elements

+  - SendMessageForm (base form for sending messages with placeholders)
   - Array Text
   - Custom Vocab MultiCheckbox
   - Custom Vocab Radio